zhazhong/-/README.md

-# -
+#
-This is a topic of a python course.
+This is a program of a python course.
+We want to do a food website containing interactive game over Tainan.
+Good luck for us.